unsupo/ogame/ogamebotapp/README.md

 - finding human targets
 - moons, how to create them, how to move between them
 - alliance stuff, should bots be in alliance with each other, could allow for wars
+- Fix ogame logging me out for no reason (might have been fixed due to refreshing page instead of clicking on the link to the page again)
+- add more info to database
+- add a column to the database, planet_queue and profile for maintain, where if true it will make sure the planet has that many ships/defense always on the planet, this can never be set to done
+- will it ever be an issue to worry about fields remaining on planet